static-web-server/static-web-server/docs/content/features/http2-tls.md

 !!! info "Build requirements"

-    - FIPS builds require `cmake` and `go` at build time.
+    - FIPS builds require `cmake`, `go`, and `libclang` (used by `bindgen` when compiling the FIPS module) at build time.
 The compiled output is still a single statically-linked binary.
     - Static linking is supported only on Linux x86_64 and aarch64, both `gnu` and `musl` toolchains.
     - The FIPS feature does not change command-line flags, configuration, or the wire protocol; it only swaps the cryptographic backend.